Sentinel species: Cats

 In Minamata Bay, Japan, cats developed "dancing cat fever" before humans were affected due to eating mercury-contaminated fish.

 Dogs

 Dogs were recognized as early as 1939 to be more susceptible to tonsil cancer if they were kept in crowded urban environments.
 Studies similarly found higher disease rates in animals exposed to tobacco smoke.

 Poultry

-Yushō disease was discovered when poultry began dying at alarming rates due to polychlorinated biphenyl (BCP) poisoning, although not before approximately 14,000 people were affected.
+In 1968, Yushō disease was discovered when poultry began dying at alarming rates due to polychlorinated biphenyl (PCB) poisoning, although not before approximately 14,000 people were affected.

+Roses

+Rose bushes are often planted at the ends of vine rows in vineyards.
+One hypothesized reason is that roses are highly susceptible to powdery mildew, which can also afflict grape vines.
+Finding mildew on the roses is therefore sometimes taken as an early warning sign to take preventive measures to protect the adjacent vines.
+However the effectiveness of this practice is debated, since roses and vines are affected by different species of mildew (although both species occur under similar weather conditions).

+Mussels

+In Poznań, Poland, eight mussels equipped with sensors are used to ensure the safety of the city's drinking water.
+These mussels act as bioindicators, meaning they provide a reliable estimation of water toxicity by responding to changes in water quality.

 Characteristics

 Animal sentinels must have measurable responses to the hazard in question, whether that is due to the animal's death, disappearance, or some other determinable aspect.
 Many of these species are ideally unendangered and easy to handle.
 It is important that the species' range overlap with the range being studied.
 Often the ideal species is determined by the characteristics of the hazard.

 For example, honey bees are susceptible to air pollution.
 Similarly both bats and swallows have been used to monitor pesticide contamination due to their diet of insects that may have been affected by the chemicals.
 By the same token, aquatic animals, or their direct predators, are used as sentinel species to monitor water pollution.

 Some species may show effects of a contaminant before humans due to their size, their reproductive rate, or their increased exposure to the contaminant.